FAFSA and the CSS Profile: What are they and how do they work?

 • Debts and expenses: The CSS Profile considers a family’s medical expenses, debts, mortgage status, business expenses and other costs not included on the FAFSA.

-• Treatment of divorced parents: Unlike the FAFSA, the CSS Profile takes the combined income and assets of both parents into account, not only the custodial parent.
+• Treatment of divorced parents: Unlike the FAFSA, the CSS Profile takes the combined income and assets of both parents into account, not just the parent who provides more financial support.

 • Unique to each school: While the FAFSA is the same for everyone and every school, the CSS Profile allows schools to customize the form.